Understanding the latest social media marketing statistics is critical to your marketing success today.

 Even with brand awareness, there’s a number that can describe an increase or decrease in each KPI.

 However, the marketing world has changed a lot over the last decade.
-In particular, social media marketing has become more than just paid advertisements.
-Younger generations don’t even remember a time when social media wasn’t an important part of their lives!
+In particular, social media marketing has become more than just paid advertisements on a single popular platform.
+Younger generations don’t even remember a time when social media wasn’t an important part of their lives–and, consequently, when their favorite social network was not inundated with digital marketing campaigns!

-Now more than ever, if you aren’t marketing on social media you are missing out on a lot of sales.
-In fact, you’re probably falling behind.
-Let’s take a look at the statistics behind these realities.
+Now more than ever, if you aren’t marketing on at least one social network, you are missing out on a lot of sales.
+In fact, you’re probably falling behind in your marketing campaign efforts.
+Let’s take a look at the social media advertising statistics behind these realities.

 Social Media Usage Around the World

-Social media is widely used by people all over the world.
+Social media is widely used by people all over the world, from Twitter users to Facebook messenger devotees.
 While it does require an internet connection, even this requirement is getting easier to meet.
-Smartphones, for instance, are easier to use than laptop or desktop computers.
+Smartphones, for instance, are easier to use than laptop or desktop computers for the average user.
 Even on slow internet connections, social media is opening up a new world for people in developing countries.
-For developed countries, social media is almost ubiquitous.
+For developed countries, social media is almost ubiquitous and designed for daily users–and social media marketers need to take note.

 3. Experts believe that in five years, there will be 4.4 billion people on social media.